Create a Website Account - Manage notification subscriptions, save form progress and more.

 County records are maintained by individual departments.
 Additional information can be found on the Public Records page.

-No. Jeffrey S. Blanck is the County Counsel and his name appears on all documents filed by anyone within the office.
+No. Scott A. Miles is the Interim County Counsel and his name appears on all documents filed by anyone within the office.
 The person most familiar with your case is usually the person who signed the document.
-That person’s name appears beneath Mr. Blanck's name at the top of the document, and beneath the signature itself.
+That person’s name appears beneath Mr. Miles' name at the top of the document, and beneath the signature itself.
 If you believe you must speak with someone regarding your matter, that is the person to whom you should speak with first.